Adaptive Step Duration for Accurate Foot Placement: Achieving Robust Bipedal Locomotion on Terrains with Restricted Footholds: Simulation Results

 \section{Simulation Results}

-This foot placement planner is tested on the humanoid robot model, Digit, in the MuJoCo simulation environment.
-The simulation runs at 1 kHz, where the low-level controller runs at the same frequency, and the foot placement planner runs every $40$ millisecond (i.e., 40 simulation steps).
-The NLP in the foot placement planner is solved using the open-source NLP solver IPOPT \cite{wachter2006implementation}.
-As a balance between the planner performance and computational efficiency, we choose the number of future steps considered in the MPC as $N=4$, which includes two cycles of bipedal walking.
-For all presented simulations, the step position bound is defined as a rectangular area of dimension $0.2\times0.1$ meters centered at each $\mathbf{u}_{\mathrm{des}}^k$.
-The step duration takes the desired value of $0.5$ seconds with a bound $[0.35, 0.65]$ seconds.
-The cost weight for the $k$-th step is chosen as $\alpha^k = [1e4, 2e4, 1, 1e4, 2e4]$ and $\beta^k=10^{4-k}$ for $k=\{1,2,3,4\}$, where we double the weight in the $y$-direction because the step position bound in $y$-direction is half of that in $x$-direction.
+The proposed foot placement planner is tested on the humanoid robot model Digit in the MuJoCo simulation environment~\cite{todorov2012mujoco} on a personal laptop with an Intel i7 processor.
+The simulation runs at a fixed timestep of $1$ ms, the same as the low-level controller.
+The foot placement planner runs every $20$ ms, where the nonlinear MPC is solved by a state-of-the-art solver FORCES PRO~\cite{forcesnlp2017zanelli} (with average solving time around 5 ms).
+The number of future steps previewed in the MPC is chosen as $N=4$ to include two complete cycles of 3-D bipedal walking, though values up to 8 do not significantly increase the computation time.
+For all presented simulations, the parameters and constants of the foot placement planner are chosen as follows: \begin{itemize} \item The MPC objective emphasizes enforcing the nominal initial DCM with accurate step position, thus the weights for the $k$-th future step are chosen as $(\alpha_{z,k}, \alpha_{\sigma,k}, \alpha_{u,k}) = (1\mathrm{e}4, 1, 2\mathrm{e}4)$, and $\beta_k=10^{4-k}$ for $k=\{1,2,3,4\}$, where we double the weights in the $y$-direction because the step position bound in $y$-direction is half of that in $x$-direction; \item The step position bound is defined as a $0.2\times0.1$ meters rectangular region centered at each $\mathbf{p}_{stone,k}$; \item The step duration has a nominal value $T_{\mathrm{nom}} = 0.5$ with the bound $[T_{\mathrm{min}}, T_{\mathrm{max}}]=[0.3, 0.7]$ seconds; \item The initial DCM bounds are computed using the mechanical limits of the robot such as $|p^x_{TD,k}| \le 0.6$ and $0.1 \le |p^y_{TD,k}| \le 0.5$ meters with the step duration bound above. \end{itemize}

-We design 4 types of stepping stone profiles and a perturbation scenario with 4 different perturbations to represent the challenging terrain on the flat ground, where we compare our $N$-step-ahead planner (denoted as \textbf{ALIP-MPC}) with the one-step-ahead planner (denoted as \textbf{ALIP-QP}) in \cite{khadiv2020walking}\footnote{For the video of the presented simulations, see \url{https://youtu.be/2jhikPlZmbE}.}.
+For a comprehensive test of the planner performance, four types of stepping stone profiles and a perturbation scenario with four different perturbations are designed to represent the challenging terrain on flat ground, where we compare our $N$-step preview planner (denoted as \textbf{DCM-MPC}) with the one-step preview planner in~\cite{khadiv2020walking} (denoted as \textbf{DCM-QP}).